TinToSer/IbaConv/Readme.txt

   --once [ONCE]         If you don't want software to monitor and convert
                         files continuously in your folder

---once is an optional parameter so if you give then its active else software runs in continuous mode
+--once is an optional parameter so if you give then it runs for once only else software runs in continuous mode